1.1. Primitive Equations

-At resolutions larger than 1 km (more marginally above 100 m), The ocean is a fluid that can be described to a good approximation by the primitive equations.
+At resolutions larger than 1 km (more marginally above 100 m), The ocean is a fluid that can be described as a good approximation by the primitive equations (PE).
 The PE equations are simplifications from the Navier-Stokes equations made from scale considerations, along with a nonlinear equation of state, which couples the two active tracers (temperature and salinity):

-Incompressibility hypothesis (steming from the former): the three dimensional divergence of the velocity vector is assumed to be zero.
+• Incompressibility hypothesis (stemming from the former): the three-dimensional divergence of the velocity vector is assumed to be zero.

 By default (#undef NBQ), CROCO solves the primitive equations.
-But it has also the ability to relax the first 3 hypothesis (#define NBQ).
-When SOLV3D is not activated, CROCO can be used as a classical shallow water model.
+However, it also has the ability to relax the first 3 hypotheses (#define NBQ).
+When SOLVE3D is not activated, CROCO can be used as a classical shallow water model.

 \[\rho = \rho(T,S,P)\]